 If you have any questions about recycling, contact the Recycling Team.

 It's easy to recycle on your estate.
 Find out how.

-See Textile recycling.
+See textile recycling.

 Cooking fat should not be poured down the drain as it causes blockages.
 Seal it in a container and put it out with your normal rubbish.
 Alternatively, mix it with bird seed and leave it to solidify.
 You can then put it out on your windowsill or from a tree and feed the birds in the winter.

-See Water filters.
+See water filters.

 Everyone in Westminster has access to a recycling service.
 If you live in a portered block, ask your porter for details on the recycling service in your block.

 Aluminium foil and foil trays can be recycled with your mixed recycling.
-To recycle your foil please clean it thoroughly and compress it into a ball or push it into an alumnium can.
+To recycle your foil please clean it thoroughly and compress it into a ball or push it into an aluminium can.
 Loose sheets of foil cannot be distinguished easily from paper at our materials recovery facility.